-- Tumor stem cells and gliomas of the adult CNS
+- The relationship of native neural stem cells to tumor stem cells and gliomas of the adult CNS

-- Inducing endogenous progenitors as a means of treatment in Huntington’s disease
+- Inducing endogenous progenitors as a means of treatment, in particular in Huntington’s disease models

 Nedergaard Lab (Division of Glial Therapeutics): Focus on stroke and traumatic brain and spinal cord injury

-- The role of astrocytes in epileptogenesis and the treatment of seizure disorders, especially post-stroke
+- The role of astrocytes in epileptogenesis and the treatment of seizure disorders

-- Targeted modulation of reactive gliosis in stroke
+- The role of gliosis and glial signaling in stroke

 - Developing new modalities for imaging native and transplanted glial progenitors in vivo

-- Glial targeted treatment of both acute spinal cord injury and spinal neurodegenerative disease
+- Glial targeted treatment of spinal cord injury

 |Steven Goldman, M.D., Ph.D.